The Car Connection Hyundai Sonata Overview

 Hyundai Sonata History

-The first Korean-market Sonata came with only four-cylinder engines.
-The sedan came to the U.S. was actually the model's second generation, which arrived in 1989 and came with only 4-cylinder engines.
+The first Sonata introduced in the U.S. was actually the model's second generation, which arrived in 1989 and came with only 4-cylinder engines.
 A V-6 option became available for a short time on the second-generation car, before production ended at a Hyundai factory in Quebec, Canada.
-The third- and fourth-generation Sonata hailed from South Korean factories, and were offered with either four- or six-cylinder engines.
-The front end of these models, sold through 2004, had sometimes garish front-end styling that obscured the car's functional simplicity and value, and increasing reputation for reliability.
+The third- and fourth-generation Sonata hailed from South Korean factories, and were offered with either 4- or 6-cylinder engines.
+The front ends of these models, sold through 2004, had sometimes garish styling that obscured the car's functional simplicity and value, and increasing reputation for reliability.

 During these years, the Sonata architecture spawned two related vehicles, the Hyundai Santa Fe crossover utility vehicle and the Kia Optima sedan.

 The Sonata broke into the mainstream as production moved to Alabama, beginning in 2005.
-With a newly styled body clean of any excessive detail, a much larger passenger cabin, and more powerful four-cylinder and V-6 on board, the Sonata began to attract more attention in its very competitive class of vehicles.
-By the end of its run in 2010, this generation of Sonata had knocked the Toyota Camry off Consumer Reports magazine's top-recommendations list, based on its quality, reliability and value.
+With a newly styled body clean of any excessive detail, a much larger passenger cabin, and more powerful 4-cylinder and V-6 engines on board, the Sonata began to attract more attention in its very competitive class of vehicles.
+By the end of its run in 2010, this generation of Sonata had knocked the Toyota Camry off Consumer Reports magazine's top-recommendations list, based on its quality, reliability, and value.

-In the same time frame, the Sonata architecture added another family member--the large Hyundai Azera, aimed more squarely at the Toyota Avalon and Buick LaCrosse.
+In the same time frame, the Sonata architecture added another family member, the large Hyundai Azera, which is aimed more squarely at the Toyota Avalon and Buick LaCrosse.

-The Sonata was last completely redesigned for 2011, and won The Car Connection's inaugural Best Car To Buy award for that year.
-With a bigger cabin, the Sonata now qualifies as a large car; in its class, only the Honda Accord meets the same standard.
-Dramatic new styling inside and out carries a "fluidic sculpture" theme, with the curvaceous, nicely trimmed interior especially of note compared to sometimes-plain rivals.
-The suspension has been tuned for more of an enthusiast feel, and a 274-hp Sonata Turbo model joined the line.
-The Sonata's dull steering feel remained one of the few issues we found.
+The Sonata was completely redesigned for 2011, and won The Car Connection's inaugural Best Car To Buy award.
+Dramatic new styling inside and out carried a "Fluidic Sculpture" theme, with the curvaceous, nicely trimmed interior especially of note compared to sometimes-plain rivals.
+The suspension was been tuned for more of an enthusiast feel, and a 274-hp Sonata Turbo model joined the lineup.

-The Sonata got no significant changes going from 2011 to 2012, but for 2013 a few more standard features were added, with heated seats offered through more of the lineup and a panoramic sunroof available on the Sonata Limited.
+The Sonata got no significant changes for the 2012 model year, but for 2013 a few more standard features were added, with heated seats offered through more of the lineup and a panoramic sunroof available on the Sonata Limited.
 The Sonata also lost its base manual transmission for 2013, likely due to lack of interest.